General Grant Tree

 If you see this after your page is loaded completely, leafletJS files are missing.

 Giant sequoias are the largest single-stem trees in the world and some of the oldest living beings in the world with proven age of 3,500 years.
-These trees grow in small area: on the western slopes of Sierra Nevada mountains in California.
+These trees grow in a small area: on the western slopes of Sierra Nevada mountains in California.

 White people (Joseph Hardin Thomas) discovered the tree in 1862.
-In 1867 this tree got special name – it was named after Ulysses S. Grant, general of Union Army and later president of the United States (1869 – 1877).
+In 1867 this tree got a special name – it was named after Ulysses S. Grant, general of Union Army and later president of the United States (1869 – 1877).

 In 1890 this area got a nature conservation status – here was established General Grant National Park.

-On April 28, 1926 this tree was declared the "Nation’s Christmas Tree" by president Calvin Coolidge.
+On April 28, 1926, this tree was declared the “Nation’s Christmas Tree” by President Calvin Coolidge.
 This was the result of the campaign by local activist Charles E. Lee.

-In 1956 president Dwight D. Eisenhower declared this tree a National Shrine – memorial to those who died in war.
+In 1956 president Dwight D. Eisenhower declared this tree a National Shrine – memorial to those who died in the war.
 There is no other living being with such status.